 When is your clinic open?

-We are open to see patients in the clinic on Wednesdays from 9:00 am-4:00 pm in the Founders Building on the 5th floor.
+We are open to see patients in the clinic on Wednesdays from 9:30 am-4 pm and Fridays from 1 pm-4 pm in the Austen Building on the 5th floor.

 Our program staff are also available to support you daily when the HOPE Clinic is not in session.
 You can get in touch when we are not open by calling 617-724-4643 or emailing firstname.lastname@example.org.